 Commoners gathered and realised that under these new conditions they should kill tax collectors across the country.
 Peasants marched to London to protest, and the people of London joined the protest.
 Two meetings were held with the king, and the revolt abated.
 Tenant farming and paid labour replaced serfdom in fifty years from then.

-A king wanted to divorce his wife; much untoward was to follow.
+A king wanted to divorce his wife, and much untoward followed.
 By wily or strategic marriages the kingdom grew until England, Scotland, Wales and Ireland were included under the crown.
 In the first half of the 1500s the Church of England separated from the Roman Catholic Church, for King Henry VIII wanted to be free to divorce a queen after about eighteen years of marriage, and the Church would not allow divorce . . .
 This triggered a series of events that led to a break between the Church of England and the Pope and the Roman Catholic Church.
 Some of the events were associated with the wider process of the European Protestant Reformation and the religious climate at the time.
 Still, the English Reformation, which also included Wales and Ireland, was largely driven by a changed government policy: Based on Henry VIII's desire to annul his first marriage, the English Reformation was at the start more political than theological.
-[Wikipedia, s.v.
-"English Reformation"]
+(WP, "English Reformation"]

 In 1642, civil war broke out.
 The king at the time lost, was beheaded, but the civil war continued without him.
 At last Great Britain had a dictator, Oliver Cromwell.
 Regional militias were set up to maintain order, suppress vice and encourage virtue.
 Drinking, gambling and horse-racing were banned.
 The militia interfered with free speech and liberty.